Speaker | Time | Text |

 I don't know why people would be flying a hot air balloon at night. | ||

-Uh, in the newspaper, the Healdsburg Tribune, and I think it was around November and December, those months that they cited it, and they, uh, explained that it preambulated to the sky. | ||
+And I think it was around November and December of those months that they cited it. | ||

-It's really...
-Don, what, um, alright, let me take it from there, Nancy, thank you. | ||
+Don, what, all right, let me take it from there, Nancy. | ||

-Uh, Don, what about UFO, um, studies prior to the mid-40s? | ||
+Don, what about UFO studies prior to the mid-40s? | ||

-uh... as you go on back incidents like the ones of the one that she just described or others is there a lot of history prior to the mid forties for sure recognized wave of sightings with exactly what nancy was talking about there were reports from coast to coast of what became known as the eighteen ninety seven airships uh... | ||
+As you go on back, incidents like the one that she just described or others, is there a lot of history prior to the mid-40s? | ||

 Not all that much similarity to modern UFOs or flying saucers, except that they were just as mysterious. | ||

-A lot of the reports were obviously phony, created by unscrupulous newspaper reporters, but it appears that there was also something substantial going on that could not be explained by existing lighter-than-air craft. | ||
+A lot of the reports were obviously phony, created by unscrupulous newspaper reporters, but it appears that there was also something substantial going on that could not be explained by existing lighter-than-aircraft. | ||

-There's almost no lighter-than-air craft flown in this country. | ||
+There is almost no lighter-than-aircraft flown in this country. | ||

 Is there enough evidence, in your opinion, to suggest that the UFO phenomenon, as we understand it, has been going on nearly forever, as long as we've been recording events? | ||